Maxkaizo/---_-ML-Zoomcamp-2024/README.md

                         F1-score

 - Data Understanding
-This phase is documented in detail in the
+This phase is documented in detail in the [pre_processing.ipynb](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/pre_processing.ipynb) file.

-(poner aqui la liga al archivo de pre procesing) Explore the dataset, identify patterns, and assess its quality and relevance to the problem.
+The process at a macro scale is:

+    1. Filter out records out of scope.
+    2. Keep features related to the previous school cycle, as this is the part of the dataset that contains labels.
+    3. Format the dataset in a useful and standard way.

+For this process, the input file is **enape_raw_dataset.csv** and the output file is **enape_db_formated.csv**

 - Data Preparation
-Clean, transform, and preprocess the data to make it suitable for modeling.
+This phase is documented in detail in the [eda.ipynb](https://github.com/Maxkaizo/---_-ML-Zoomcamp-2024/blob/main/eda.ipynb) file.

+Here we do the Exploratory Data Analysis and select relevant features.
+Where we manage to reduce from over a hundred of features, to 42.
+For this process, the input file is **enape_db_formated.csv** and the output file is **enape_post_eda.csv**

 - Modeling --- aqui hacer referencia al archivo de modelado Apply Machine Learning algorithms to develop predictive models.